Hierarchical Strategic Decision-Making in Layered Mobility Systems: Mobility Interactions as a Stackelberg Game

 where $\costEnergy$ and $\costLabour$ denote distance- and time-related unit costs (e.g., energy and labor).
 For \gls{acr:pt}, the cost scales with service frequency $\ptfre$, while for \gls{acr:tx}, it depends on travel demand $\useraction$, since taxis operate only where requested.
 This formulation can also be extended to incorporate emission costs or other operational considerations.

-\textit{Self-Interested Operators:} Each operator solves its own optimization problem given the municipality strategy, denoted by $\govaction$, and the travelers’ equilibrium response.
-The municipality interventions influence the operator objectives through three primary mechanisms: (i) tax or subsidy imposed on operator revenues; (ii) regulatory constraints on the operating licenses for taxi services; and (iii) intermodal-integration incentives associated with the number of passengers served through transfer connections.
+\textit{Self-Interested Operators:} Each operator solves its own optimization problem given the municipality strategy $\govaction$, and the travelers’ equilibrium response.
+Municipal interventions influence operator objectives through three primary mechanisms. (i) $\tax = (\tax_{\pt}, \tax_{\taxi})$ denotes the revenue-related policy, with positive values representing tax ratios and negative values representing subsidy ratios applied to operators; (ii) the licensing variable $\license$ regulates the number of operational taxi vehicles. and (iii) the subsidy component $\subsidy = (\subsidy_{\pt}, \subsidy_{\taxi})$ provides per-passenger incentives to promote mobility service integration and encourage shifts toward specific transport modes.
 The optimization problem for \gls{acr:pt} operator can be expressed as:

 Similarly, the optimization problem for \gls{acr:tx} operator is: